Kyphoplasty in Mobile, AL

 Kyphoplasty is a procedure used to repair damaged vertebrae and help them regain their former shape.
 Such damage is typically caused by a vertebral fracture, cancer treatment, or osteoporosis, all of which can lead to intense pain and limited mobility.

-The board-certified interventional radiologists at Alabama Coastal Radiology, P.C. provide several different radiology services, including kyphoplasty, and are all board-certified by the American Board of Radiology.
+The interventional radiologists at Alabama Coastal Radiology, P.C. provide several different radiology services, including kyphoplasty, and are all board-certified by the American Board of Radiology.
 Learn more about the uses and what you should expect during your procedure when you call to schedule your appointment at any of our 8 locations in the Mobile area.
 We have offices in Mobile, Saraland, Fairhope, Daphne, and Bay Minette, AL.

 What’s the Difference Between Vertebroplasty and Kyphoplasty?